ildeniz/Anime_Recommendation_System/README.md

 # Anime Recommendation System: Project Overview
-* Created a scraper by using Jikan (時間) REST API.
+* Created scrapers by using Jikan (時間) REST API to scrap anime and user information from myanimelist[DOT]net.
 * Scraped 2333 anime TV productions between 2010-2022 from myanimelist using python and the created scraper.
+* Scraped 86269 individual users' data.

 TODO:
-* User data scraper.
+* data cleaning
+* EDA
+* model build

 ## Code and Resources Used
 **Python Version:** 3.9